jasonsbarr/functional/docs/concurrency/Task.md

 Task is a type that models asynchronous computations and supports safe cancellation and resource handling.

-Whereas Promises represent the result of an asynchronous computation, Tasks represent the computation itself.
+Whereas Promises and Futures represent the result of an asynchronous computation, Tasks represent the computation itself.

 ## Constructing Tasks